 3 Rationale

 This document proposes a new solution to detect a MitM FBS, i.e. FBS + Fake UE.
 It is based on the link parameters between a UE and its gNB.
-The link parameters can be used to by gNB to verify whether a FBS is sitting in between..
+The link parameters can be used to by gNB to verify whether a FBS is sitting in between.

 4 Detailed proposal